Mister Sinister: Publication history

 Months after his apparent death, backup stories by Claremont published in the reprint series Classic X-Men #41–42 (December 1989) detailed the role Mister Sinister played in Cyclops' early life at an orphanage in Nebraska.
 The stories feature a boy named Nate who is roommates with the young Scott Summers.
 Despite Scott saying he does not particularly like Nate, the boy appears to be unhealthily attached to him and is aggressively protective, blocking Scott from having other friends.
 Claremont intended Nate to actually be Mister Sinister, revealing this was his true form and the armored villain was an illusion he used to threaten others.
 However, Claremont left the X-Men comics before this origin was revealed to readers.
 Fans later considered "Nate" to be Sinister in disguise as a boy, whereas his adult, armored appearance was his true form.
 The 2009 series X-Men Forever (vol. 2) showed an alternate timeline, beginning at roughly the same point where Chris Claremont left as head writer of the X-Men years before.
 Written by Claremont, the series revealed how he would have continued the stories and what revelations he would have made about different characters.
-The 2010 sequel series, X-Men Forever 2 features Mr. Sinister as a character who is over a century old yet still physically an adolescent boy, using a robot called Mr. Sinister to act as a proxy.
+The 2010 sequel series, X-Men Forever 2 features Mister Sinister as a character who is over a century old yet still physically an adolescent boy, using a robot to act as a proxy.

-Despite his apparent death in 1989, Sinister appeared again in X-Factor in 1992, now leader of the Nasty Boys team and displaying the ability to regenerate from damage.
+Despite his apparent death in the "Inferno" storyline, Sinister appeared again in X-Factor in 1992, now leader of the Nasty Boys team and displaying the ability to regenerate from damage.
 He played a major role in the 1992-1993 crossover storyline "X-Cutioner's Song", unwittingly helping to unleash the Legacy Virus on the world.
-In X-Men (vol. 2) #22-23 (1993), Sinister reveals his seeming death in 1989 was a "ruse" so he could retreat rather than fight the combined X-Men and X-Factor teams.
+In X-Men (vol. 2) #22-23 (1993), Sinister reveals his seeming death was a "ruse" so he could retreat rather than fight the combined X-Men and X-Factor teams.
 The same story depicts Sinister willing to protect Cyclops from other villains.

-By 1994 Mister Sinister was popular enough that Chef Boyardee used him to advertise its pasta.
+By 1994, Mister Sinister was popular enough that Chef Boyardee used him to advertise its pasta.
 In X-Men (vol. 2) Annual 1995, flashbacks reveal Sinister living in Los Angeles in the 1930s as "Nathan Essex" and depict him as an adult man during that era.
 In the 1996 limited series The Further Adventures of Cyclops and Phoenix, writer Peter Milligan (with artists John Paul Leon and Klaus Janson) establishes Sinister's origin, revealing he was originally a Victorian-era scientist named Nathaniel Essex who later gained superhuman powers from Apocalypse, thus abandoning Claremont's idea that he was an immortal trapped in the form of a child.